Intimate Partner Sexual Violence

 Women often find it hard to define rape because, historically, we have viewed rape as an act where violence is used, where injuries and bruises make it easy to identify, and where physical force is evident.
 Where there is no physical force, no bruising or act of violence such as strangulation, it can be more difficult for women to name it.

 Coerced or pressure sex: Most women who have worked in support services for domestic abuse or rape and sexual assault have heard survivors speak about the pressures they felt to engage in sexual acts with their partners.
 This serves to put the responsibility for the abuse on to the woman rather than on the abuser.
-His reasoning is that if she doesn’t accede to his demands, he will be violent, angry, have sex with other women, verbally or emotionally abuse her, and many, many more abusive behaviours that the woman can be blamed for because she says no. Women’s agreement to the abuser’s sexual demands are often one of the survival strategies she uses to manage his behaviour.
+It may be that if she doesn’t accede to his demands, he may become abusive, be violent, angry, have sex with other women, verbally or emotionally abuse her, or exhibit other forms of coercive controlling behaviours.
+Women’s agreement to the abuser’s sexual demands are often one of the survival strategies she uses to manage his behaviour.
 Women talk about ‘keeping him sweet’, or ‘keeping him quiet’ when they describe the sexual coercion.

 It’s also important to acknowledge the invisible pressure women experience.
 It’s not only a case of the abuser demanding sex, or actively pressurising the woman, but that invisible pressure she is under to anticipate his moods and ensure that he is ‘kept happy’.
 This may be a case where the woman will initiate a sexual act, to change the abuser’s mood and ultimately protect her and her children from other violent or abusive acts.
 It’s not unusual for women to take a long time to see this as sexual abuse.

-Transactional sex: Where there is financial abuse, it is common for the woman to have to exchange sex for payment of bills, clothing for children, and for food for the family.
+Transactional sex: Where there is financial abuse/control it is common for the woman to feel pressured to exchange sexual activities for payment of bills, clothing for children, and for food for the family.
 This often accompanies rigorous micromanagement of spending, providing receipts for any shopping done, or the woman handing over her pay to the abuser if she is working, and being given the exact amount she needs for travel to and from work.
-With the abuser in complete control of all family finance, the woman will do what she must to ensure that her children are fed, clothed, and housed.
+With the abuser in control of family finances, the woman will do what she must to ensure that her children are safe, fed, clothed, and housed.
 Transactional sex can carry on after the woman has left her abuser, particularly if she is dependent upon him for child maintenance payments, or to pay a mortgage.
-It is not uncommon for abusers to use money and child contact to continue controlling and sometimes stalking behaviour.
+It is not uncommon for abusers to use money and child contact to continue controlling behaviours such as sexual abuse, threats to her or the children’s wellbeing and stalking and harassment behaviours.

 Again, this is an area where there is that invisible pressure on women to ‘keep him sweet’, particularly when she is expecting financial pressure, for example buying school uniforms or a large gas or electricity bill.
 Here she may manage the abuser by initiating sex so that he feels good, or in control of her.
 Women speak about not understanding themselves, knowing that their partner was an abuser, was cruel and that she was afraid of him, yet not only initiating sex, but experiencing physical pleasure as well.
 Understanding this as another coping strategy that women must use to manage men’s violence and abuse can help with self-blame and guilt.